 The menu includes pub classics at reasonable prices from burgers to pizza, pasta and salads.
 The chicken and chorizo risotto is one of my favorite dishes.
 Mains from £12.

 Getting To York

 The nearest airport to York is Leeds and Bradford International 30 miles to the west.
 A taxi will cost between £60 and £90, however, a cheaper option is to take the shuttle bus into Leeds and then take either the bus or the train to York.

 York is well connected to the rest of the UK by road and rail.
 Direct trains from London Kings Cross take under two hours to reach the city and tickets cost from £40.
 Coaches from London Victoria take around 6 hours to reach York and prices start from £30.
 Megabus, National Express and Flixbus are three of the best service providers.

-Getting around the city center is easy on foot and there are lots of great day trips from the city to nearby places of interest and national parks.
+Getting around the city center is easy on foot and there are lots of great day trips from York to nearby places of interest and national parks.
 With this in mind, it’s not necessary to have your own transport, though hiring a car will give you more freedom if you want to explore further afield.
 Click here to source the best car rentals.

 Things To Do in York: FAQs

 Here are some answers to commonly asked questions about visiting York.

 York is known for its impressive cathedral; York Minster, the Jorvik Viking Centre and as one of England’s largest chocolate producers.
 It’s also known as the final resting place for highwayman Dick Turpin.